Xarrow/weibo-scraper/README.md

 ----
 # Usage

-1. Firstly , you can get weibo profile by name or uid .
+1. Firstly , you can get weibo profile by `name` or `uid` .

 ```python
 >>> from weibo_scraper import get_weibo_profile
 >>> weibo_profile = get_weibo_profile(name='来去之间',)
 >>> ....
 ```
-You will get weibo profile response which is type of "weibo_base.UserMeta", and this response include fields as below
+You will get weibo profile response which is type of `weibo_base.UserMeta`, and this response include fields as below

 field|chinese|type|sample|ext
 ---|---|---|---|---